-- Your primary focus at any event is to support our team.
-Be in the stands before our drive team queues to cheer for our team. - Scouts must be in the stands two matches before your shift begins.
-Cheer for our team before you begin scouting. - Be on time for everything, including bed check, morning wake-up calls, and transportation departures. - While traveling or at events, clothing must follow the school dress code.
-Wear the designated team shirt/uniform at events.
-Your team shirt must be visible.
-Hoodies, sweaters, or jackets that cover the shirt/uniform are not allowed within the venue or in the stands. - Represent the best of Team 2910, acting with courtesy and Gracious Professionalism everywhere: at the venue and hotel, on social media, in online communities such as Chief Delphi, Twitch, and Discord, and elsewhere.
-Behavior that coaches or mentors feel reflects badly on our team, our mentors, our school, or on FIRST will not be tolerated and may be subject to disciplinary action at the coaches' discretion. - To maintain a professional atmosphere, no Public Displays of Affection. - Outside of the hotel or event venue, move in groups of two or more students always with an adult chaperone.
-Inform Mr. Pihl of group members, destination, return time, and cell number for at least one group member. - Check in with Mr. Pihl or your assigned chaperone as required.
+- Your primary focus is to support our team.
+This means you are fully engaged in your assigned role to the benefit of your fellow team members. - Represent the best of Team 2910, acting with courtesy and Gracious Professionalism everywhere: at JHS, an event venue or hotel, on social media, in online communities such as Chief Delphi, Twitch, and Discord, and elsewhere.
+Behavior that coaches or mentors feel reflects badly on our team, our mentors, our school, or on FIRST will not be tolerated and may be subject to disciplinary action at the coaches' discretion. - To maintain a professional atmosphere, no Public Displays of Affection.